mehraTusharRevclerx/db-library/assets/ReadMe.md

 - start() => user will be able to return the result from the specific index.

 - join() => user will be able to join two diff database.

+### queries :(

+- how return will work in find method and what does return do behind the scene. dig deeper into return.

+- how can i structure my library in best possible way.

+- how do i chain methods.

+- how can i test my library for diff test cases.